United States Navy SEALs: Underwater Demolition Teams (UDTs)

 The first units designated as Underwater Demolition Teams were formed in the Pacific Theater.
 Rear Admiral Kelly Turner, the Navy's top amphibious expert, ordered the formation of Underwater Demolition Teams in response to the failed invasion at Tarawa and the Marines' inability to clear the surrounding coral reefs with Landing Vehicle Tracked (LVTS).
 Turner recognized that amphibious operations required intelligence of underwater obstacles.
 The personnel for these teams were mostly local Seabees or others that had started out in the NCDUs.
 UDT training was at the Waipio Amphibious Operating Base, under V Amphibious Corps operational and administrative control.
 Most of the instructors and trainees were graduates of the Fort Pierce NCDU or Scouts and Raiders schools, Seabees, Marines, and Army soldiers.

-When Teams 1 and 2 were initially formed they were "provisional" with 180 men total.
+When Teams 1 and 2 were initially formed, they were "provisional" with 180 men in total.
 The first underwater demolition team commanders were CDR E.D.
 Brewster (CEC) UDT 1 and CDR John T. Koehler UDT 2.
-The teams wore fatigues with life-vests and were not expected to leave their boats – similar to the NCDUs.
+The teams wore fatigues with life-vests and were not expected to leave their boats—similar to the NCDUs.
 However, at Kwajalein Fort Pierce protocol was changed.
 Admiral Turner ordered daylight reconnaissance and CEC.
 ENS Lewis F. Luehrs and Seabee Chief William Acheson wore swim trunks under their fatigues anticipating they would not be able to get what the Admiral wanted by staying in the boat.
 They stripped down and spent 45 minutes in the water in broad daylight.
 When they got out they were taken directly to Admiral Turner's flagship to report, still in their trunks.
 Admiral Turner concluded that daylight reconnaissance by individual swimmers was the way to get accurate information on coral and underwater obstacles for upcoming landings.
 This is what he reported to Admiral Nimitz.
 The success of those UDT 1 Seabees not following Fort Pierce protocol rewrote the UDT mission model and training regimen.
 Those Seabees also created the image of UDTs as the "naked warriors".
 At Engebi CDR Brewster was wounded and all of the men with ENS Luehrs wore swim trunks under their greens.